kmundnic/kmundnic.github.io/_pages/about.md

   - /about.html
 ---

-I'm a final year PhD Candidate at the [Signal Analysis and Interpretation Lab](https://sail.usc.edu/) (SAIL), University of Southern California (USC).
+I'm a final year PhD student at the [Signal Analysis and Interpretation Lab](https://sail.usc.edu/) (SAIL), University of Southern California (USC).

 My interests lie broadly in machine learning.
 During my PhD, my focus has been in human-centered machine learning.